gerhynes/scala-notes/README.md

 	} yield topic
 ```

 Sets mimic the concept of a mathematical set.
-You ccan check the similarities and differences of two sets with `union`, `intersect` and `diff`.
+You can check the similarities and differences of two sets with `union`, `intersect` and `diff`.

 `union` (or `++`) takes another Set as its parameter and returns a new Set containing all the values from both Sets.

-`intersect` (or `&`) takes another set as its parameter and returns a new Set containing only the values shared by both Sets.
+`intersect` (or `&`) takes another Set as its parameter and returns a new Set containing only the values shared by both Sets.

-`diff` (or `--`) takes another set as its parameter and returns a new Set containing the elements in the orginal Set that are not in the other Set.
+`diff` (or `--`) takes another Set as its parameter and returns a new Set containing the elements in the orginal Set that are not in the other Set.

 ```Scala
 Set(1,0,2).union(Set(1,3)) // Set(0,1,2,3)